News & Events

 3rd International Symposium on Magnesium Batteries

-The 3rd International Symposium on Magnesium Batteries, which is from September 8-10 2020, addresses the research community in this rapidly growing field.
+The 3rd International Symposium on Magnesium Batteries will take place on September 8 and 9, 2020 as a web conference.
 It is the aim of the symposium to present and discuss the recent state-of-the art and the progress in the field.
-Part of the symposium will be a session where the largest European effort on Mg batteries, the 'E-MAGIC' project will be given the opportunity to present their results.
+On the second day the largest European project on Mg batteries, the 'E-MAGIC' project (see also http://www.e-magic.eu/ ), will present its results.

 StorageX International Symposium - From academic breakthroughs to technological impact